grbot/chip-2024-biosample/README.md

 SELECT * FROM disease WHERE type IN ('Blood', 'Pediatric');
 SELECT * FROM disease WHERE id LIKE '%C';
 SELECT * FROM disease WHERE id LIKE '_R_';

+# Get the average age from patient table
+SELECT avg(age) FROM patient;

+# Get the number of records where the age in the patient table is less or equal than 25
+SELECT count(*) FROM patient WHERE age <= 50;

 # Joining on three tables
 SELECT * FROM sample JOIN patient ON sample.patient_id = patient.id JOIN dna ON sample.id = dna.sample_id;